zhixinwang97/zhixinwang97.github.io/index.md

 permalink: /
 ---

-I am a PhD Candidate in Economics at the Shanghai University of Finance and Economics.
-My research interests lie in Theoretical Econometrics and Statistics.
+I am a PhD Candidate in Economics at the Shanghai University of Finance and Economics. <br>

-This is a sample introduction text to test the rendering.
-My research focuses on...
+My research interests lie in Theoretical Econometrics and Causal Inference. <br>

 <br> You can find my Curriculum Vitae here: **[My CV](/cv.pdf)**